xleon/xleon.github.io/_posts/2017-02-15-sqlite-net-async-vs-sync.md

 I´m pretty sure that if you [measure the time](https://github.com/Fody/MethodTimer) it takes for the most of your queries to run, you´ll realize they are surprisingly fast.
 Fast enough so that the user won´t notice a delay.
 Go ahead and try it.

 ## What happens with blocking, time consuming queries?
 In those cases you can just make the async wrapper yourself.
-Your code will be easier to understand.
-From the point of view of another developer working with your code, it will be easier to know which queries are fast (sync) and which are not (async).
+Your code will provide more information: from the point of view of another developer working with your code, it will be easier to know which queries are fast (sync) and which are not (async).

 ## About "async void" in view initialization
 Taking up the case where your view needs to load data on initialization, some people recommends doing things like: